crllect/EaglerReborn/InstallingPlugins.md

   <li>Reload to use the plugin.</li>
   <li>Optional: If the plugin is not working, go to options > plugins and make sure it says 'LOADED' next to your plugin.
 If it doesn't, it's not my fault!!!</li>
 </ol>

+Here is a sample plugin that allows you to climb up walls like a spider: